ishanv13/Nile-eCommerce-Review-Prediction/README.md

 ## Usage

+- Download or clone the repository from [GitHub](https://github.com/ishanv13/Nile-eCommerce-Review-Prediction/tree/main).
-- Place cleaned data in the `/data` folder.
+- Place the cleaned dataset files in the `/data` directory.
+- Run `Cleaning and Merging Codebase.py` for initial data preparation.
+- Execute `Modelling Code.py` to train and evaluate the predictive models.
-- Review EDA and modelling steps in `/notebooks`.
+- Explore EDA and modeling steps with the Jupyter notebooks in `/notebooks`.
-- Generate business visualizations from `/visualizations`.
+- Generate and view business visualizations from the `/visualizations` directory.
-- Deploy predictive models using scripts in `/models`.
+- Review the project report (`Nile eCommerce Review Prediction Review.pdf`) for a comprehensive summary of findings and recommendations.

+> **Note:** For best results, use a Python 3.x environment with all necessary packages installed (see script requirements).

-## Structure
+## Project Structure

-/data # Source and cleaned datasets
-/notebooks # Jupyter notebooks for analytics and ML /models # Model training and evaluation scripts /visualizations # Tableau outputs and figures
+/data           # Source and cleaned datasets /notebooks      # Jupyter notebooks for exploratory analytics and machine learning /models         # Scripts for model training, evaluation, and deployment /visualizations # Tableau dashboards and generated figures

 ## Team